-Opposite the welcome desk there is a trolley which has family activity trails on it.
-You can pick any of these up along with a pencil and use the trail to find objects in the Museum.
+Family trails are available at the Welcome Desk.
+You can pick any of these up and use the trail to find objects in the Museum.
+There are also pencils available.
 There is a range of topics for a range of ages.
 There is a sign next to each trail with guidance on age and which floors of the museum are covered in each trail.
+Some of the signs also feature a QR code if you prefer to access the trails on your own device.